 contact the newly formed “Matalawa” National Park Administration in Waingapu.

 Cave Carvers: Anywhere in Sumba there are limestone caves.
 Most are unexplored.
 Only those which are easily accessible are used by locals.
 Near Lombu are caves where early humans lived.
 Caves near Kodi often contain drinking water.
 There are water-solar projects through which this water is conducted to villages.

 My personal experience is that it does not depend on the name of an organization, with which you do a tour, but on the experience of your guide.
-Sumba is small, everyone knows someone who has special information, where something is just going on.
+Guides from Sumba know more than alleged professionals from the rest of Indonesia.
 Take your guides or your drivers in duty, say what you want to see, otherwise they show you what the mainstream tourist always gets to see.
 To accompany tourists is a job that brings a lot of money but also many opportunities for both sides.

 Hugo Dalupe runs the ticket office Bilbo Tour & Travel in Waitabula next to the 3-storey building at the branch to Kodi.
 He speaks good English and is very flexible in the tour design.
-Phone: 081239753616 and 081392655696; Email: email@example.com.
-He has just published his Website www.tour-sumba.com (still not all in English).
-It contains well-designed tour suggestions
+WhatsApp: 081392655696; Email: email@example.com; Web: tour-sumba.com

-Yuli (Yuliana Leda Tara) speaks English and French.
+Yuli (Yuliana Leda Tara) speaks English and French fluently.
 She leads you by car or maybe by motorcycle competently to every corner of the island and is super informed on all regional and socio-political subjects.
-She and her family lived in the traditional Marapu village Tarung in Waikabubak.
-Unfortunately the village has been completely burnt down on 7 October 2017.
-For current information phone: 082236216297; Email: firstname.lastname@example.org
+She and her family live in the traditional Marapu village Tarung in Waikabubak.
+Her Village burned down in 2017 but has been completely rebuilt.
+You can stay with her or in other houses in the village.
+WhatsApp: 081337957670; Email: email@example.com